“Be Free.”

 Note: Remember that risk can have advantage and disadvantage depending on how likely you are to experience a problem!

-Stamina represents your physical and mental fortitude, and using it means that your character is exerting themselves in some way, usually to make better use of a resource.
+Stamina represents your physical and mental fortitude.
+Using it means that your character is exerting themselves in some way, usually to make better use of a resource.
 Your character starts with 5 points of stamina.
 You can regain stamina during downtime.

 You may spend a specified amount of stamina to gain one of the following stamina effects: